pytorch/pytorch.github.io/_posts/2022-6-28-introducing-torchx-fbgemm-and-other-library-updates-in-pytorch-1-12.md

 ### Scriptable BERT Tokenizer

-TorchText has extended the support for scriptable tokenizes by adding wordpiece tokenizer used in BERT.
+TorchText has extended support for scriptable tokenizer by adding the WordPiece tokenizer used in BERT.
 It is one of the commonly used algorithms for splitting input text into sub-words units and was introduced in [Japanese and Korean Voice Search (Schuster et al., 2012)](https://static.googleusercontent.com/media/research.google.com/ja//pubs/archive/37842.pdf).

 TorchScriptabilty support would allow users to embed the BERT text-preprocessing natively in C++ without needing the support of python runtime.
 As TorchText now supports the CMAKE build system to natively link torchtext binaries with application code, users can easily integrate BERT tokenizers for deployment needs.